 Does Everyone in the Group Have to Ride Together?

 There are several rides I don’t prefer, so I wait outside while everyone else gets on the rides.
 Usually there’s a couple of us that end up waiting together.
-It isn’t a long wait, and we use this time for bathroom breaks, snacks, chatting, and posting pictures.
+It isn’t a long wait, and we use this time for bathroom breaks, snacks, chatting, shopping, and posting pictures.

 Fireworks Viewing on a VIP Tour